Counterfeit Answers: Adversarial Forgery against OCR-Free Document Visual Question Answering: Experiments

-\mysubpar{Resizing.} Pix2Struct employs aspect-ratio preserving scaling followed by patch-based extraction, which avoids distorting the original document layout.
-Donut, however, resizes images to a fixed canvas size with padding to maintain aspect ratio.
-Scaling preprocessing relies on standard interpolation routines (\eg bilinear resampling in PyTorch), which are lossy operations that slightly alter pixel values.
-To ensure gradient flow through this step, we reimplemented the preprocessing pipeline using fully differentiable operations, allowing backpropagation through the rescaling and normalization stages.
+\mysubpar{Resizing.} Pix2Struct employs aspect-ratio-preserving scaling followed by patch-based extraction.
+Donut resizes images to a fixed canvas size with padding to maintain aspect ratio.
+Scaling preprocessing relies on standard interpolation routines (\eg, bilinear resampling), which are lossy operations that slightly alter pixel values.
+To ensure gradient flow through this step, we reimplemented the preprocessing pipeline using fully differentiable operations.

 \mysubpar{Normalization.} The normalization strategies simply apply mean centering and variance scaling.
 Pix2Struct applies per-image standardization using the sample-wise mean and standard deviation.
 Donut uses fixed ImageNet statistics for normalization.
 We handle backpropagation through these normalizations again by implementing them in fully differentiable operations.